mdbtxt1

 etc.

 In cardinal set theories it can be shown that that there are no infinities "in between" these.
 Any definition of an infinite quantity can be shown to be equivalent to a member of the power set sequence.
-Since Continuum Hypothesis taken to be false, c cannot be equivalent to ℵ1, but it could be ℵ2 or one of the higher ones.
+When the Continuum Hypothesis is taken to be false, c cannot be equivalent to ℵ1, but it could be ℵ2 or one of the higher ones.
 All of the higher power sets would then coincide in the same way.
 For example, if c were ℵ2, then 2c would be ℵ3 and so on.

 Consider the order of the set T':